Natural Gas Vehicles

 - If the tank got hit or punctured in an accident, there’s a relief valve that vents the tank outside of the vehicle.

-- Natural gas is safer than liquid fuels because it’s lighter than air so it rises and dissipates.
+- Natural gas is safer than other liquid fuels because it’s lighter than air so it rises and dissipates.